-5. What are Alloys & How do They Make a Ring 14K or 18K Gold?
+5. What are Alloys & How Do They Make a Ring 14K or 18K Gold?

-- 14K yellow gold is typically 58.5% gold, 31.2% copper, 6.3% zinc and 4% silver.
+14K yellow gold is typically 58.3% gold, 31.2% copper, 6.3% zinc, and 4% silver.

-- 18K yellow gold is typically 16% silver and 9% copper.
+18K yellow gold is typically 75% gold, 16% silver, and 9% copper.

 Other metals used for alloying white gold include nickel, palladium, and platinum.

-6. Allergic Reactions to Gold Wedding Rings.
+6. Allergic Reactions to Gold Wedding Rings

 People are not allergic to gold itself.
 In this regard, it is a relatively human-friendly metal.
-However, some people are allergic to alloys used in gold wedding rings.
+However, some people are allergic to some alloys used in gold wedding rings.

-7. Rashes Due to Wedding Rings.
+7. Rashes Due to Wedding Rings

 Skin irritation can occur when wedding rings fit too tightly.

-Here’s a bit of advice if this happens to you: upsize the ring if necessary and keep your fingers and ring clear of dirt or debris.
-The problems of skin irritations can usually be resolved by allowing time for your skin to breathe and heal.
+Such skin irritations can usually be resolved by allowing time for your skin to breathe and heal.

-Worth The Weight In Gold?
+Worth its Weight in Gold?

-8. Heaviness of a Gold Wedding Ring.
+8. Heaviness of a Gold Wedding Ring

 The actual weight of other metals compared to the weight of gold wedding rings are as follows:

-- Stainless Steel density: 7.5
+Stainless Steel density: 7.5

-- Sterling Silver density: 10.2
+Sterling Silver density: 10.2

-- 950 Palladium density: 12.0
+950 Palladium density: 12.0

-- 14K Yellow Gold density: 12.9 to 14.6
+14K Yellow Gold density: 12.9 to 14.6

-- 18K Yellow Gold density: 15.2 t0 15.9
+18K Yellow Gold density: 15.2 to 15.9

 950 Platinum density: 19.1

 The density of gold in wedding bands is going to vary slightly according to alloys used.

-9. Metal Feel and Tone of Your Gold Wedding Ring.
+9. Metal Feel and Tone of Your Gold Wedding Ring

 Gold is the foundation of modern capitalism, and the alchemist's dream.